-In particular, these mechanisms will be implemented close to the sensing hardware (i.e., a set of smart MCUs equipped with communication capabilities), taking advantage of the ability to autonomously detect changes in the real-time acquired data streams, e.g., induced by faults affecting sensors and actuators or sensed in a time-
+These mechanisms will be implemented close to the sensing hardware (i.e., a set of smart MCUs equipped with communication capabilities), taking advantage of the ability to autonomously detect changes in the real-time acquired data streams, e.g., induced by faults affecting sensors and actuators or sensed in a time-variant environment.
+Most of the Local Embedded Algorithms adopted in SEMIoTICS will be derived from a novel signal processing design methodology presented in section 2.3.3, together with an embedded resource-constrained technological implementation affecting the sensor acquisitions in groups of heterogeneous sensing nodes.
 This methodology requires:

-- 1. Online learning of the signal model using a minimal number of samples (D2.3-Table8-R.UC3.3). - 2.
-Apply the learnt model to compute a residual signal using input samples and predictions (D2.3-Table8-R.UC3.3). - 3.
-Design a model-free change detection test applied to residual signal (D2.3-Table8-R.UC3.4). - 4.
-Design a change-point method to validate the detected change (D2.3-Table8-R.UC3.4).
+- 1. Online learning of the signal model using a minimal number of samples (R.UC3.3). - 2.
+Apply the learnt model to compute a residual signal using input samples and predictions (R.UC3.3). - 3.
+Design a model-free change detection test applied to residual signal (R.UC3.4). - 4.
+Design a change-point method to validate the detected change (R.UC3.4).